dibyendumajumdar/ravi/readthedocs/lua_bytecode_reference.rst

   upvalues (1) for 0000022149BC06B0:
         0       v       0       1

-We see that 'p' got the upvalues 'u' as expected, but it also got the upvalue 'v', and both are marked as 'instack' of the parent function::
+We see that 'p' got the upvalue 'u' as expected, but it also got the upvalue 'v', and both are marked as 'instack' of the parent function::

   upvalues (2) for 0000022149BBFC60: